Now accepting new corporate clients for our training programs & advisory services!

 • About Us

-• Our Services
+• Services

 • Let's Connect!

-She continues to work successfully with:
+She continues to work successfully with a wide range of partners, including:

 A National Speaker, Facilitator, Advisor and Educator.

-Her extensive experience also includes leadership and advisory positions with Xerox Canada, TELUS, The Assembly of First Nations, Scholastic Canada, Eagle Law Group, Windspeaker Radio, and numerous grassroots and national and regional non-profit organizations.
+Her professional background includes senior leadership and advisory roles with Meyers Norris Penny LLP (MNP), the Canada Energy Regulator (CER), TELUS, Xerox Canada, the Assembly of First Nations, Scholastic Canada, Eagle Law Group, Windspeaker Radio, and numerous grassroots, regional, and national Indigenous organizations, with a consistent focus on advancing reconciliation, accountability, and Indigenous self-determination.

 Copyright © 2025 The Path Forward Corporation - All Rights Reserved.